Day 14: 14 Days To A New Bathroom

 05:26 - Day 14 the painter comes in

-05:41 - If you're planning a faster than 14 day bathroom renovation, then the best way to go is resurfacing
+05:41 - The best way to go is resurfacing

 06:15 - A massive difference in price

 Well hello!
 It's Bernadette back with Day 14 in the mini series: 14 Days To A Beautiful New Bathroom.
 And I'm very happy to say that this is the last episode in this series.
 I have found it quite challenging.
 Believe it or not, a bit of a novice at this podcasting and I have to have a few go at it.
 Before I get it to a standard that is suitable for publishing.
 I'm very grateful for the fact that I have a team who come along behind me and complete all the other steps in the process.
 So all I really need to do is actually get the recording done.
 But even so I still have found it a bit of a challenge.
 I hope you've enjoyed the outcome and that it has been useful information for you with your bathroom renovation.

 Now today I'm going to wrap it up just by talking about some time frames in terms of how you could actually renovate a bathroom in 14 days.
 What sort of renovation that would be and how you would apportion the time.

 And the first thing I want to say, is that of course you need to have all your preparation done ahead of time.
 So the more prepared you are, the more smoothly your bathroom renovation will flow.
 And so you should have your planning complete, have your materials ordered and have them on site ready to go and also have your trades.
 Have them quoted and appointed and their timeline agreed with them.
 So they know what day you need them, so that the renovation runs smoothly.

 Now the type of renovation that this really relates to, is a renovation of a bathroom in a house with timber frame walls, so brick veneer or whatever the exterior.
 But the stub walls inside and with not too many changes to the configuration, so it's pretty plain sailing.